-In this paper we focus on \emph{flag codes}, a specific family of multishot codes whose codewords are given by sequences of nested subspaces with prescribed dimensions (\emph{flags}).
+In this paper we focus on \emph{flag codes}, a specific family of multishot codes whose codewords are given by sequences of nested subspaces (\emph{flags}) with prescribed dimensions.
 In the network coding framework, flag codes were introduced in \cite{LiebNebeVaz18}.
-In that work, the authors studied flag codes as orbits of groups of the general linear group and provided some constructions of them as well as a new channel model for flags.
+In that work, the authors studied flag codes as orbits of subgroups of the general linear group and provided some constructions of them as well as a new channel model for flags.

 The goal of the present work is the study of the connection between the parameters and properties of a flag code and the ones of its \emph{projected codes}, that is, the constant dimension codes used at each shot when sending flags of a flag code.
-In this direction, we introduce the concept of \emph{coherent flag codes}, a family of flag codes whose cardinality and distance are perfectly described in terms of its projected codes.
-This notion of \emph{coherence} (\emph{cardinality-coherence} together with \emph{distance-coherence}) will allow us to easily translate distance and cardinality properties of a flag code to the subspace code level and vice versa.
-Moreover, in a coherent flag code, some structural properties satisfied at flag codes level are tranferred as the equivalent properties at the subspace codes level, that is, they are properly inherited by the projected codes (and conversely).
-We will exhibit this fact providing two specific families of coherent flag codes coming from the natural generalization of \emph{equidistant} and \emph{sunflower} constant dimension codes (see \cite{EtzRav15, GoRav16}).
-The coherence condition will be exploited to give an efficient decoding algorithm, which translates the problem of decoding a flag code to the one of decoding a constant dimension code.
+In this direction, we introduce the concept of \emph{consistent flag codes}, a family of flag codes whose cardinality and distance are perfectly described in terms of its projected codes.
+This notion of \emph{consistency} (\emph{cardinality-consistency} together with \emph{distance-consistency}) will allow us to easily translate distance and cardinality properties of a flag code to the subspace code level and vice versa.
+Moreover, in a consistent flag code, some structural properties satisfied at flag codes level are transferred as the equivalent properties at the subspace codes level, that is, they are properly inherited by the projected codes (and conversely).
+We will exhibit this fact providing two specific families of consistent flag codes coming from the natural generalization of \emph{equidistant} and \emph{sunflower} constant dimension codes (see \cite{EtzRav15, GoRav16}).
+The consistency condition will be exploited to give a decoding algorithm, which translates the problem of decoding a flag code to the one of decoding a constant dimension code.